JoonJang95/React-Routing-Presentation/README.md

 # React-Routing-Presentation

-I made this repo to present the basic fundamentals of front-end routing with React.
+I made this repo to present the basic fundamentals of front-end routing with Single page applications (React specific).

-Hopefully this give you an insight as to how React-Router library works as well.
+React-Router is a common go-to choice to implement this, but keep in mind it is a huge library...
+Sometimes you just need a simple routing implementation and it might not be worth the lowered web-performance to use React-Router.

+With that being said, I was hoping to implement basic front-end routing without React-Router and this repo is what I came up with.
+React-Router is still an amazing tool that I highly recommend.
+In addition, I hope this repo gives an insight into how React-Router library works behind the scenes as well.

 \*\* The 3 important steps to note